appeler/naampy/model_training/DATA.md

 revision `164a5e54e03254165a068cedd580ac2b42ae6bc5`.
 Public model and global lookup artifacts belong in `gojiberries/naampy` at immutable commit revisions.
 Runtime outputs report those revisions and the artifact hashes.
+The exporter source hashed by the private v0.11 training manifest is preserved at Git commit `a048c6adc536ed927969acbc6a95d716f76bfd54`.
+The release adds a metadata-only guard against contradictory privacy declarations without changing the frozen training table.

 ## Open provenance questions